chaoticgd/wrench/docs/asset_system.md

 In addition to the game and loaded mods, an underlay asset bank is also typically loaded while packing and unpacking.
 This contains metadata for assets that is not stored on the disc.
 For example, names of levels and object classes.
 In the future this could also include data type definitions for pvars.

+## The `src` Directory

+The subdirectories of the `src` directory are special.
+Instead of their files being referenced from `.asset` files, they are treated as an overlay or union filesystem e.g. if a lower precedence asset bank X contains `a.h` and `b.h`, and a higher precedence bank Y contains `b.h` and `c.h`, the `a.h` file from bank X will be used, and the `b.h` and `c.h` files from bank Y will be used.
+The following directories are treated like this:

+- `src/game_common`: Always loaded.
+- `src/game_rac`: Only loaded for R&C1.
+- `src/game_gc`: Only loaded for GC.
+- `src/game_uya`: Only loaded for UYA.
+- `src/game_dl`: Only loaded for Deadlocked.

 ## Internals

 The asset system is implemented as a static library compiled from code stored in `src/assetmgr`.